a14e/mydi/README.md

 # Special thanks to

-* Chat GPT-4, which helped me write all this documentation and correct a huge number of errors in the code
-* Kristina, who was my inspiration
 * Numerous libraries in Java, Scala, and Rust that I used as references
 * Library authors, you are the best
 * Stable Diffusion, which helped me to create logo :-)